SenseNet/docs.sensenet.com/content/api-docs/collaboration/02-approval.md

 # Enable simple approval

 In sensenet, approval is disabled by default.
 It can be enabled for folders or content lists or even for individual contents by setting the value of the `Versioning Mode` and `Approval Mode` fields.
-(Subfolders inherit approval settings by default.)
+(Sub-folders inherit approval settings by default.)

 <tab category="collaboration" article="approval" example="enableApproval" />